Giardia

 - gas and bloating.

-Most cases of gastro do not require special investigations.
-If your symptoms are severe or ongoing, or your doctor suspects you might have giardia, you may be asked to provide a stool (poo) sample.
+In these situations you may be asked to provide a stool (poo) sample.
 This can be tested in the laboratory for giardia and other germs.

-It is also important to drink plenty of fluids to prevent dehydration, especially if you have diarrhoea or have been sick.
+It's also important to drink plenty of fluids to prevent dehydration, especially if you have diarrhoea or have been sick.
 Older adults and children are most at risk of dehydration.
 Read more about dehydration.

-Do not swim in pools (private or public) for at least 2 weeks after your symptoms have gone.
+Don't swim in pools (private or public) for at least 2 weeks after your symptoms have gone.

 - Clean, sanitize, or disinfect toys and surfaces.